osmosis-labs/osmosis/x/superfluid/README.md

 ### `types.TypeEvtSuperfluidDelegate`

-This event is emitted in the message server after succesfully create a delegation for the given lock ID and the validator to delegate to.
+This event is emitted in the message server after successfully creating a delegation for the given lock ID and the validator to delegate to.

 It consists of the following attributes: